 - 1/2 teaspoon pepper

-- Place one tablespoon of oil in skillet or sauce pot and heat over medium.
-Add chopped onions and continue cooking, stirring frequently, over medium heat until browned and caramelized, about five minutes or so.
+- Place one tablespoon of oil in a skillet or saucepot and heat over medium.
+Add chopped onions and continue cooking, stirring frequently, over medium heat until brown and caramelized (about five minutes or so).
 Pour in cider vinegar and stir well to loosen the coating on the bottom of the pan.3/4 cup vegetable oil or light olive oil, 1/2 cup Vidalia onion, chopped, 1/4 cup apple cider vinegar